The Most Common Felony Crimes in Colorado

 • Fines and court costs.
 These costs and fees may range from hundreds to thousands of dollars.

 • Jail time.
-You could face jail sentences ranging from days to several months for certain misdemeanor traffic offenses.
+You could face jail sentences ranging from days to many months for certain misdemeanor traffic offenses.

 • Points against your license.
 Points on your license can accumulate, potentially leading to license suspension.